Make a Gorgeous Culinary Herb Wreath

 Culinary Wreath: Create a snip-as-you-cook wreath to hang in your kitchen.
 Culinary herbs to include are rosemary, thyme, oregano, marjoram, parsley, and chives.

-Tea Wreath: If you’re a tea lover you can create a wreath with all your favorite brews like chamomile, lavender, lemongrass, mint, and lemon verbena.
+Tea Wreath: If you’re a tea lover you can create a wreath with all of your favorite brews like chamomile, lavender, lemongrass, mint, and lemon verbena.

 Spa Wreath: Make a wreath of herbs that can be added to a warm bath (along with some soothing bath salts).
 Choose herbs like mint (try orange, lemon or grapefruit mints), lemon verbena, lemon balm, lavender, and rosemary.